NCCC College Catalog 2023-2024

 OTEC 102 Keyboarding II 3 cr hrs BUSI 118 Business Communications 3 cr hrs

-CSIS 100 Computer Concepts & Applications 3 cr hrs MGMK 101 Introduction to Business 3 cr hrs
+CSIS 100 Computer Concepts & Applications 3 cr hrs (SGE)070 MGMK 101 Introduction to Business 3 cr hrs

 ACCT 108 College Accounting 3 cr hrs MGMK 135 Human Relations And Supervision 3 cr hrs